 After reading the information about the Au Pair program, the pros and cons of hosting an Au Pair, you are considering the Au Pair program as a child care solution for your family.
-We have written this seven step guide to show you the Au Pair process in detail.
-Below you can see a step-by-step advice list that will help you become a Host Family and find a suitable Au Pair for your children.
+We have written this seven step guide to help you become a Host Family and find a suitable Au Pair for your children.
 Where do you start?

-You can register at AuPair.com for free to find your ideal Au Pair.
-There are more than 600 new users registering with us every day, thus you will have many options to choose from.
+You can register on AuPair.com for free to find your ideal Au Pair.
+There are more than 600 new users registering with us every day, so you will have plenty of options to choose from.
 To stand out among other families, we recommend you to make your profile interesting and competitive.

 Fill in the information about your family, add some pictures to make your profile more interactive.
-Write your expectations for the future Au Pair and what responsibilities you would like him/her to share.
-If you use your mother tongue to describe your family, we recommend you not to use complicated words and elaborated structures!
+Write your expectations for your future Au Pair and what responsibilities you would like them to share.
+If you use your mother tongue to describe your family, we recommend using easy grammar and vocabulary!

-Once you have registered and created your profile, you can start searching for Au Pairs who match your criteria.
-Add Au Pairs you like to your Favourites.
-This way you will form a selective list of favourite users and they will also receive a notification about your interest.
+Once you have registered and created your profile, you can start searching for Au Pairs matching your criteria.
+Add Au Pairs you like to your Favorites.
+This way you will form a selective list of favorite users and they will also receive a notification about your interest.
 You can also send a free request to the best candidates.
 Au Pairs will be able to either accept or deny your request.

 After shortlisting the most suitable Au Pair candidates, it is really important to arrange a live video-call with them.
 This way you will get to know each other better and understand who will be the most suitable Au Pair for your family.
-Moreover, live video-talk will help you avoid possible scam cases.
-Scammers are afraid to reveal their identity, thus they refuse to join video-talks.
+Moreover, a live video-call will help you avoid possible scam attempts.
+Scammers are afraid to reveal their identity, thus they refuse to join video-calls.

 Before the interview, think of a list of questions and topics you would like to discuss with your potential Au Pair.
 For instance: